-In return for the payment of an access charge supplement, franchised passenger RUs (and open access RUs which opt to receive full engineering related disruption compensation) receive formula - based compensation for costs and revenue losses from engineering possessions.
-In addition, they are able to negotiate compensation in certain instances of more extreme planned disruption, for example possessions lasting several days or in cases where repeated and regular possessions have led to significantly higher costs and losses by the operator.
+In return for the payment of an access charge supplement, publicly contracted passenger RUs (and open access RUs which opt to receive full engineering related disruption compensation) receive formula - based compensation for costs and revenue losses from engineering possessions.
+In addition, they are able to negotiate compensation in certain instances of more extreme planned disruption, for example possessions lasting for a number of consecutive days or in cases where repeated and regular possessions have led to significantly higher costs and losses by the operator.

-By default, open access RUs do not pay access charge supplements but receive compensation for the most significant disruption which they suffer.
-They can negotiate an access charge supplement type arrangement with us if they choose to.
+By default, open access RUs do not pay access charge supplements but receive compensation for the most significant disruption that they suffer.
+They can negotiate an access charge supplement type arrangement with us if they choose to do so.